25 Most Beautiful Places in California to Visit

 Pacific Grove

 Another beautiful town touching the Monterey Bay is Pacific Grove.
-Though it’s often lumped in with Monterey (or even confused for it), Pacific Grove is its entirely own town!
+Though it’s often lumped in with Monterey (or even confused for it), Pacific Grove is its own town!

 Pacific Grove is a quiet, charming town with cozy inns, a monarch butterfly grove, delicious restaurants, and stunning beaches.
 It’s located to the west of Monterey, and north of Del Monte Forest and Carmel-by-the-Sea.